People get dogs for a variety of reasons. Some want a lap warmer, while others want a companion for their kids.

 But underneath this impressive exterior, most Dobermans are as loving as the sweetest lab and probably more committed to their owner too.
 They share a number of similarities with Rotties, as they are also smart, sensitive, and incredibly loyal.

-Dobermans aren’t the ideal choice for first-time dog owners, but they’re probably better than many other breeds on this list.
-In any case, they’ll need firm training and plenty of socialization, beginning at a young age.
+This well-known working breed isn’t the ideal choice for first-time dog owners, but Dobermans are probably better than many other breeds on this list for novices.
+In any case, they’ll need firm training, obedience classes, and plenty of socialization, beginning at a young age.

 5. German Shepherd